raphlinus/raphlinus.github.io/_posts/2018-10-19-fearless-simd.markdown

 ---
 [SIMD] is a powerful performance technique, and is especially valuable in signal and image processing applications.
 I will be using it very extensively in my [synthesizer], and also it's increasingly used in [xi-editor] to optimize string comparisons and similar primitives.

 Traditionally, programming SIMD has been very difficult, for a variety of reasons.
 Until recently, the most practical approach was writing assembly code, which is very arcane.
 Today, probably most SIMD code is written in C using processor-specific intrinsics.
 The future is portable, high level code, but tools aren't quite there yet.
-Rust has the potential to be one of the leading langauges for SIMD, but the current state is fairly rough.
+Rust has the potential to be one of the leading languages for SIMD, but the current state is fairly rough.
 In this post, I'll set out the challenges, results of some of my explorations, and suggestions for things to improve.

 I call my vision for what I'd like Rust to accomplish "fearless SIMD," in analogy with "[fearless concurrency]".
 In this vision, the programmer writes the computation using high-level, safe, composable primitives, which then compile down to nearly perfect code for each SIMD capability level of the target architecture, with automatic runtime selection.
 Simple operations (like doing a map of a scalar function evaluation across a vector) can be written simply.
 More exotic SIMD operations are exposed, portably if possible, but also with an escape hatch of using processor-specific intrinsics when they're truly needed.

 I'm very excited by the fact that SIMD is now part of stable Rust, but the current state is very far from "fearless".
 I've published a crate called [fearless_simd], but that name is more of an aspiration than a promise fulfilled.
 Even so, I think it points one possible way.
 I plan to use it for music synthesis and visualization in my synthesizer, and invite the commnunity to adapt the ideas, or come up with something better!

+**Update 2018-10-20:** See the discussion on [/r/rust](https://www.reddit.com/r/rust/comments/9pmwrv/towards_fearless_simd/).
+Updated this post to fix small typos and add references to [simdeez] and [ISPC].

 ## Why is SIMD hard?